A proof of irrationality of $\pi$ motivated by the nested radicals with roots of $2$: Abstract

 \section{Abstract}

-In this work, we consider four theorems that can be used to prove the irrationality of $\pi$.
-These theorems are related to nested radicals with roots of $2$ of kind $c_k = \sqrt{2 + c_{k - 1}} $ and $c_0 = 0$.
-Sample computations showing how the rational approximation tend to $\pi$ with increasing the integer $k$ are presented. \\ {\bf Keywords:} constant $\pi$; irrationality; nested radicals; relative primes; rational approximation \\
+In this work, we prove the irrationality of $\pi$ based on the nested radicals with roots of $2$ of kind $c_k = \sqrt{2 + c_{k - 1}}$ and $c_0 = 0$.
+Sample computations showing how the rational approximation tends to $\pi$ with increasing the integer $k$ are presented. \\ {\bf Keywords:} constant $\pi$; irrationality; nested radical; rational approximation \\